AndyIbanez/andyibanez-com/content/posts/common-cryptographic-operations-with-cryptokit.md

 ## Hashing

-To perform hashing, `CryptoKit` provides the [`HashFunction`](https://developer.apple.com/documentation/cryptokit/hashfunction) protocol, along with three implementations for it.
+To perform hashing, `CryptoKit` provides the [`HashFunction`](https://developer.apple.com/documentation/cryptokit/hashfunction) protocol, along with three implementations of it.
 At the time of this writing, said implementations are the following structs:

 * SHA256
 * SHA384